Frequently Asked Questions

 Will my personal information be shared with a third party?

-When you submit a nomination for award categories 1 – 6, you will need to provide your details in the online entry form.
-These details will NOT be shared with the Awards Supporters for marketing purposes.
-The winners’ contact details will be provided to the relevant Awards Supporters for the purpose of prize delivery.
-This is covered in the Terms and Conditions for categories 1-6.
+When you submit an entry for industry Categories 1 – 8, you will need to provide your details in the online entry form.
+These details will NOT be shared with anyone without permission except in the circumstances where the winners’ contact details will be provided to the relevant Awards Supporters for the purpose of prize delivery.
+This is covered in the Terms and Conditions for categories 1-8.

-How can I stay up to date with events and activities until the 2019 Rescue Awards program is launched?
+How can I stay up to date with updates, announcements and important information on the Rescue Awards program?